T76-org/instrument-core/README.md

 ### Configuration

-These functions can be enabled by adding the `t76_memory` library to your project.
+These functions can be enabled by adding the `t76_memory` library to your project and then including `<t76/memory.hpp>` to your source code.

 The memory management system can be configured by changing the `T76_USE_GLOBAL_LOCKS` CMake variable in the project's configuration files or build system.
 Set it to `OFF` to disable global locks (single-core mode) or `ON` to enable them (multi-core mode).